andrekovac/explain-programming/content/blog/other/education/learning-and-education-theory.md

 Read about just-in-time learning [here](https://www.developgoodhabits.com/just-in-time-learning/).

+> The key to learning something new is to focus on a specific skill or information that can be immediately applied.
+This is called “just in time” learning.

 ### Faith learning

-- You don't know why it's useful now, but trust me (have faith) and you can have **impact** in the future.
+> You don't know why it's useful now, but trust me (have faith) and you can have **impact** in the future.

-Nick del Grosso
+*Nick del Grosso*

 - **Impact** has to be well defined - by the students themselves!